The Potential of Voice – The New Age Interface

 Companies like TiVo and Comcast have chosen to build their own solution and have found success in the connected entertainment space in doing so.
 Others have partnered with voice-based personal assistants like Amazon Alexa, Microsoft Cortana, and Google Assistant.
 As Parks Associates finds that 45% of U.S. broadband households use a voice-enabled personal assistant through an application or dedicated device, the opportunity to leverage personal assistants’ consumer base and popularity in usage is clear.

-Dominos has found that in promoting voice, among other consumer engagement techniques, its sales grew.
-By creating a custom skill for Alexa, Dominos was able to provide an engaging user interface for its pizza purchasing process, resulting in a 12% increase in U.S. based same-store sales in the fourth quarter of last year, and a 10.5% increase over the year.
+Dominos has found that in promoting voice, among many of its other consumer engagement techniques, its sales expereince enhanced.
+Many factors, such as digital ordering, voice-enabled ordering platforms, price points, and advertising, attributed to its 12% increase in U.S. based same-store sales in the fourth quarter of last year, and a 10.5% increase over the year.
+By creating a custom skill for Alexa, Dominos was able to provide an engaging user interface for its pizza purchasing process.
 Not only can a voice interface provide a robust user interface but also positively affect a company’s bottom line.
 As the quality and accuracy of voice interfaces continues to improve over the coming years, companies across multiple verticals will be able to utilize voice to improve user experience, streamline business operations, and create a stickier customer through engagement.